Diane's Journey to Health

 This is a post about my personal health journey.
 I'm not just talking about losing weight and lowering cholesterol, although they are a part of it.
 It's about dealing with my increasing episodes of heart palpitations.

 I've had sporadic heart palpitations for most of my life and 25 plus years ago I was diagnosed with mitral valve prolapse (MVP).
 Nothing to worry about, they said.
 When the palpitations increased recently, I decided it was time to look again.

 The stress echo test revealed that my heart valves are all good, but why the palps?
 My cardiologist's first inclination was to medicate and do more tests because one of the causes can be plaques or blockages in your heart.

 My cardiologist did not ask any questions about changes to my diet or what was happening in my life.

 Please note that the decision to forgo a nuclear stress test was purely a personal decision.
-This test does offer a relatively non-invasive way to measure blood flow to your heart muscle both at rest and during stress).
+This test does offer a relatively non-invasive way to measure blood flow to your heart muscle both at rest and during stress.

 So off I went to do some research.
 I discovered that there's another simple ultrasound test that can reveal a lot about your heart.
 Why not do something less invasive first, I reasoned.
 It is actually recommended by Dr. Fuhrman.

 Although I did occasionally take a B-12 supplement, I upped my intake of vitamin B complex and of taurine daily.
-My blood work did not show any magnesium, calcium, or potassium deficiencies, but I also upped intake of those.
+My blood work did not show any magnesium, calcium, or potassium deficiencies, but I also upped my intake of those.

-Interestingly, Vitamin B and taurine deficiencies can increase anxiety and depression.
-The good news, for me, is that my heart palpitations have reduced greatly over the past few weeks and so has the anxiety.
+Interestingly, Vitamin B and taurine deficiencies can increase anxiety and depression, as well.
+The good news, for me, is that my heart palpitations have reduced greatly and so has the anxiety.
 I've discovered many ways to reduce anxiety from my research.

 Check out heartmath.org.
 Their computer program for increasing heart coherence really works, at least for me.
-And, I'm seeing a hypnotherapist. (healthhabitshypnosis.com) She is great and I'm finally getting a handle on the anxiety that has plagued me for many years.
+And, I saw a hypnotherapist. (healthhabitshypnosis.com) She is great and I was finally able to get a handle on the anxiety that has plagued me for many years.

 More good news, too.
 I've lost 6 pounds and my total cholesterol went down 39 points on my last test.
 Another testament to the benefits of eating a plant-based diet.

-I'm still on the journey.
+I'm still on the journey

 I'm not sure that Vitamin B and taurine are the answers.
 I walk vigorously for 30 minutes a day and eat well.
 In the meantime, I've found many resources to help me.
-I'll keep you updated on how it's going and share more in my post about anxiety.
-Does your personal health journey include dealing with a health issue?

 Take heart in knowing that you're being proactive when eating a plant-based diet.
-It can actually help in many situations like type 2 diabetes, heart disease or high cholesterol among other things.
+It can actually help in many situations like type 2 diabetes, heart disease, or high cholesterol among other things.

 I'm aiming for a total cholesterol of around 158 which is what it was when I was 36 years old.
 And, for an LDL below 100 which is recommended by Dr. Fuhrman.
 I think it's possible.
 Find more inspiration in this article, Cholesterol Protection for Life, at Dr. Furman's website.